Creating a Static Site Using Next.js 14 & Github Pages

 }

-I just need to pass the output of this function to dangerouslySetInnerHTML on an element.
-I don't need to do any sanitization because I don't plan on pwning myself – at least not anytime soon.
-You can see how this very post is rendered here.
+I only need to pass the output of this function to dangerouslySetInnerHTML on an element.
+I don't have to do any sanitization because I don't plan on pwning myself – at least not anytime soon.
+You can see how this and all blog posts are rendered here.

 Building & Deploying